 These include languages such as English, Danish and Swedish where there are personal pronouns for each gender (He or She).
-With natural gender languages, the aim is to reduce the use of gender-specific terms.
+With natural gender languages the aim is to reduce the use of gender-specific terms.
 Therefore, English terms such as ‘chairman’ ‘policeman/women’ ‘stewardess’ ‘headmaster/mistress’ have been officially changed to ‘chairperson’ ‘police officer’ ‘flight attendant’ and ‘headteacher’.
-This change has led to the disappearance of the older female forms, by making the previous male form unisex for example ‘actor’ is now used to refer to either a male or female rather than just a male actor.
-Also, more gender-inclusive is used, replacing ‘he’ which was previously used to refer to both genders with ‘he or she’.
+This change has led to the disappearance of the older female forms by making the previous male form unisex, for example, ‘actor’ is now used to refer to either a male or female rather than just a male.
+Also, more recently there has been an increase in using the pronouns they/them rather than he/she in order to be more inclusive.

 Grammatical Gender Languages

-Working in the translation industry means there’s a whole new layer of mystique to this issue of gender, particularly when many translators are working between English and a language that’s very liberal in its use of gendered words.
-The French language has words that are either masculine or feminine, for example a book is masculine and a table is feminine, but at least when they are translated into English they both become ‘the’.
-French and some other languages also have words that, regardless of who they’re referring to, are always masculine or feminine which can be problematic for translators when trying to be as gender neutral as possible.
+Working in the translation industry means there’s a whole new layer of mystique to the issue of gender, particularly when many translators are working between English and a language that’s very liberal in its use of gendered words.
+French and some other languages have words that, regardless of who they’re referring to, are always masculine or feminine which can be problematic for translatorswhen trying to be as gender-neutral as possible.

 Machine Translation Accused of Sexism

-Gender bias in some languages has caused some issues for machine translation tools especially now that gender is such a sensitive topic.
-In previous years, Google Translate had only offered users one translation per query, even if the query could have either more than one form and more often than not the masculine version was the only option given to users.
+Gender bias in some languages has caused some issues for machine translation tools.
+In previous years, Google Translate had only offered users one translation per query, even if the query could have more than one form.
+More often than not the masculine version was the only option given to users.
 This meant that terms such as ‘strong’ or ‘doctor’ were only given masculine pronouns, whereas ‘beautiful’ and ‘nurse’ were given only feminine pronouns.

-In order to make sure their translation tool was more gender inclusive, Google announced that from November 2018 their tool will suggest more than one translation including both masculine and feminine options.
-At the moment this is only available in certain, key languages (for example English into French, German, Italian and Turkish), but Google claim they are planning to extend gender-specific translations to more languages in the future.
+In order to make sure their translation tool was more gender-inclusive, Google announced that from November 2018 their tool will suggest more than one translation including both masculine and feminine options.
+At the moment this is only available in certain, key languages but Google claims they are planning to extend gender-specific translations to more languages in the future.

-As attitudes towards gender continue to change, there is no doubt that languages worldwide will continue to be affected.
+As people continue promoting gender equality there is no doubt that languages worldwide will continue to be affected.
 Therefore, making sure languages are politically and socially correct will be an ongoing task, not only for translators but for all languages speakers.